top of page

 During its lifespan, the Plumer produced 172,329 tons of iron ore.
 There was still an estimated of 150,000 tons of ore "in sight" when the mine closed.

 The Plumer Mine reached a maximum depth of 2,367 feet.
 In comparison, the Montreal Mine, located approximately 7 miles to the east, was the deepest iron ore mine on the Penokee-Gogebic Range.
-It reached a depth 4,335 feet.
+It reached a depth 4,335 feet producing 45 million tons of high iron content,soft hematite iron ore in its 77 years of operation.

-The Plumer Mine was the first all steel headframe on the Penokee Range.
-It remains the last one standing among hundreds that once dotted the famous Penokee-Gogebic Iron Range.
+The Plumer Mine Headframe remains the last one standing among hundreds that once dotted the famous Penokee-Gogebic Iron Range.
 Why it was not scrapped, like all of the other headframes when mining operations ceased, remains a mystery.

 The Plumer Mine Headframe is listed on the National Register of Historic Places.